tumagonx/nwjs_docs_old/Window.md

 ### open(url[, options])

 Open a new window and load `url` in it, you can specify extra `options` with the window.
 All window subfields in [[Manifest format]] can be used.
+Since v0.4.0, a boolean field `new-instance` can be used to start a new Node instance (webkit process).

 ```javascript
 var win = gui.Window.open('https://github.com', {